-For those of you not into Judaism or Christianity, you should know that Jordan houses some of the most important monuments related to religion.
-You have probably heard about the Dead Sea and Petra or you plan to visit, but be prepared for few surprises in the kingdom.
-The whole region of the Middle East is actually rich in cultural, historical, and religious locations!
-(For instance, did you know that in the Syrian town of Maaloula they still use the Aramaic dialect that Jesus spoke!)
+The whole region of the Middle East is rich in cultural, historical, and religious locations.
+(For instance, did you know that in the Syrian town of Maaloula they still use the Aramaic dialect that Jesus spoke?)

 Not far from the capital Amman there is an old town cited in the Bible as Medba.
-The town of Madaba was attacked and destroyed around the 10th century BC by the Arameans and the Ammonites, but it was rebuilt shortly thereafter.
-The height of its splendor probably coincides with the early centuries of the Christian era where, under Byzantine dominion, it became a center of a flourishing school of mosaic workers.
-The mosaics found from the late 19th century on in the floors of churches and shops still are the principal attraction of the city.
+The town of Madaba was destroyed around the 10th century BC by the Arameans and the Ammonites, but it was rebuilt shortly thereafter.
+The peak of its splendor probably coincides with the early centuries of the Christian era where, under the Byzantine dominion, it became a center of a flourishing school of mosaic workers.
+The mosaics found from the late 19th century on the floors of churches and shops still are the principal attraction of the city.

-The most famous and the first to be discovered is the floor mosaic of the Greek Orthodox church of St George, dating to the times of Justinian, where a sort of geographic map of Palestine is depicted.
-It was made for the benefit of the pilgrims on their way to the Holy Land.
-To be recognized in the fragments are the cities of Jerusalem, Bethlehem and Jericho, as well as the river Jordan, the Lake of Tiberias and the Dead Sea.
+The most famous and the first to be discovered is the floor Madaba mosaic of the Greek Orthodox church of St George, dating to the times of Justinian, where a sort of geographic map of Palestine is depicted.
+It was made for pilgrims on their way to the Holy Land.
+To be recognized in Madaba mosaic fragments are the cities of Jerusalem, Bethlehem, and Jericho, as well as the river Jordan, the Lake of Tiberias, and the Dead Sea.

-Only 10 kilometers from Madaba there is one extremely important mountain when it comes to the Old Testament.
-Mount Nebo is 800 meters height and the astonishing view from here sweeps over the entire valley as far as the Dead Sea.
+Only 10 kilometers from Madaba there is one extremely important place when it comes to the Old Testament.
+Mount Nebo Jordan is 800 meters high.
+The astonishing view from here sweeps over the entire valley as far as the Dead Sea.

-According to the Bible, this is the very mountain God told Moses to climb so that he could see the promised land before dying, and it was here, they say, that Moses was then buried.
+According to the Bible, this is the very mountain God told Moses to climb so that he could glance at the promised land before he dies, and it was here, they say, that Moses was buried afterward.
 A cross (also a snake-shaped stick) signs the spot chosen to commemorate his death.
-On the presumed site of his tomb a monastery was built and since 1933 the ruins are gradually brought to light.
+On the presumed site of his tomb, a monastery was built and since 1933 the ruins are gradually brought to light.

-This site was proclaimed by Pope John Paul II in 2000 as the pilgrimage place.
-That is when the stone monument dedicated to Moses is put here.
+This site was proclaimed by Pope John Paul II in 2000 as a pilgrimage place.
+That is when the stone monument dedicated to Moses is erected.

-They say that there is the spring nearby, the one that burst from land at the very spot which was struck by Moses.
-It’s interesting that the spring is still rich in water, in the country with such shortage in water supplies.
+They say that there is a spring nearby, the one that bursts from the ground at the very spot struck by Moses with a stick.
+It’s interesting that water is still running here, in the country with such a shortage of water supplies.

 Moses could see Jericho from here, the river Jordan and the place where Jesus will be baptized centuries later.

-Never the less, on the east bank of the Jordan river, just over half an hour from the capital Amman “Bethany beyond the Jordan” has been excavated and restored.
-The new site was opened by Pope John Paul II and it is now believed to be the most probable place of baptism, that was open to tourist visits.
+Nevertheless, on the east bank of the Jordan river, just over a 30-minute drive from the capital Amman “Bethany beyond the Jordan” has been excavated and restored.
+The new site has been opened by Pope John Paul II and it is now believed to be the most probable place of baptism.

-This area is restored and local guide will explain that the river itself doesn’t reach the very spot of the baptism any more, since its flow was redirected throughout centuries and its water level gradually decreased over time.
+This area is restored and the local guide will explain that the river itself doesn’t reach the very spot of the baptism anymore, since its flow was redirected throughout centuries and its water level gradually decreased over time.
 That is why it doesn’t flow exactly through the spot where, according to Jordanians, Jesus was baptized by Saint John.

-Still, the place is a huge attraction for pilgrims all over the world.
-There were few Russian churches around and I was able to see one lovely mosaic on the floor of the Greek church.
+Still, the place is a huge attraction for pilgrims from all over the world.
+There were a few Russian churches around and a lovely mosaic on the floor of the Greek church.

-In the area of the river Jordan which stretches from the Al Kharrar wadi to Gharabah wadi some 21 site have been identified, stopping points on the great pilgrim route that in the early years of Christianity led from Jerusalem through Jordan to Mount Nebo.
+In the area of the Jordan river which stretches from the Al Kharrar wadi to Gharabah wadi, some 21 sites were identified as stopping points on the great pilgrim route that led from Jerusalem through Jordan to Mount Nebo Jordan in the early years of Christianity.

-Anyway, you realize where you are when you notice the Israeli flag only few meters away, on the other side.
+Anyway, one can easily realize where one is when noticing the Israeli flag only a few meters away, on the other side.
 If I remember well, there are two official crossings over the Jordan river.
-But standing here, you cannot help but wonder if there are Israeli soldiers there in the bushes right now, watching this group of tourists, over the river that decreases more and more each year and therefore diminishes the natural border between the two countries.
+But standing here, you cannot help but wonder if there are Israeli soldiers in the bushes right now, watching this group of tourists, over the river that decreases more and more each year and thus diminishes the natural border between the two countries.